pagkly/Zed/Investopedia3/India's Answer to the SEC SEBI, the Securities and Exchange Board of India.md

 The body drafts regulations and statutes in a regulatory capacity, passes rulings and orders in a judicial capacity, and conducts investigations and imposes penalties in an enforcement capacity.

-SEBI is run by a board of directors, including a chairman who is elected by the parliament, two officers from the Ministry of Finance, one member from the [Reserve Bank of India](https://www.investopedia.com/terms/r/rbi.asp), and five members who are also elected by the parliament.
+SEBI is run by a board of directors, including a chairman who is elected by the parliament, two officers from the Ministry of Finance, one member from the [[Reserve Bank of India]](https://www.investopedia.com/terms/r/rbi.asp), and five members who are also elected by the parliament.

 ## Criticism of SEBI